 - relief from wondering who to trust

-We rely on veterans to keep our country safe and free.
+We rely on veterans and military families to keep our country safe and free.
 Veterans R&R relies on veterans and veteran supporters to give these men and women a place to go, a group to be a part of, and an outlet for the release and relief they deserve.